-b) upon applying NTZ enforcement, the UAV UE does not transmit any signalling or data.
+b) upon applying NTZ enforcement, when within the NTZ (both NTZ area and frequency bands) the UAV UE does not transmit any signalling or data.

 c) does not select/reselect any cells impacted entirely by an NTZ.

+d) for the network to know about UAV presence inside NTZ, the UAV UE performs a registration update before entering the NTZ and when exiting the NTZ.

 NOTE 3: Whether indication about UAV UE's NTZ support to the AMF/MME is needed will be decided during normative phase.
 This work does not have RAN impacts.

-NOTE 4: For the network to know about UAV presence inside NTZ, whether registration updates by the UAV UE before entering the NTZ and when exiting the NTZ are needed or the existing mechanism (e.g. AMF subscribing with NG-RAN by providing NTZ as AoI) can be applied will be decided during normative phase.
-This work does not have RAN impacts.

-NOTE 5: Whether extension of Service Restrictions for NTZs using Restricted Transmission Area (RTA) mapped from the NTZ information is needed will be discussed during normative phase.
-This work does not have RAN impacts.
+NOTE 4: Whether extension of Service Restrictions for NTZs using Restricted Transmission Area (RTA) mapped from the NTZ information is needed will be discussed during normative phase.
+This work does not have RAN impacts.In order to cater for scenarios where the UAV UE may not be appropriately configured with NTZ information, the AMF/MME is responsible for NTZ enforcement in 5GC and EPC respectively:

+- reject the registration by AMF with existing cause code #15 "no suitable cells in tracking area" as specified in TS 24.501 [10];

+- reject the attach request by MME with existing cause code #15 "no suitable cells in tracking area" as specified in TS 24.501 [10];